-The Corporation owns and operates several communication towers that are known to have hazardous materials and there are legal obligations to remove the towers from the sites at a future date.
+The Corporation owns and operates several communication towers located on sites that are known to have legal obligations to remove the towers at a future date.
 Following the adoption of PS 3280 Asset retirement obligations, the Corporation recognized an obligation as estimated at December 31, 2023.